ministryofjustice/moj-frontend/docs/pages/case-list.md

 eleventyNavigation:
   key: Case list page
   parent: Pages
-  excerpt: 'Use the case list page to make pieces of information about a case easier to scan, prioritise and action for users.'
+  excerpt: "Use the case list page to make pieces of information about a case easier to scan, prioritise and action for users."
 ---

 <div class="govuk-form-group">